Unit Transformations Homework 6 Answer Key

 Unit transformations can be categorized based on complexity:

 • Simple Transformations: These involve converting between units within the same system using a single conversion factor.
-For example, converting meters to kilometers.
+Here's one way to look at it: converting meters to kilometers.

 • Complex Transformations: These involve converting between different systems or require multiple conversion factors.
-For example, converting miles per hour to meters per second.
+To give you an idea, converting miles per hour to meters per second.

 • Derived Unit Transformations: These involve units that are derived from base units, such as area (m²) or volume (m³).
 These often require squaring or cubing the conversion factor.